Septh/rollup-plugin-node-externals/README.md

 ### Options

 By default, the plugin will mark all Node built-in modules and _all_ your `dev-`, `peer-` and `optionalDependencies` as external.
-Normal `dependencies` are left unmarked so Rollup will still bundle them within your code as expected in most situations.
+Normal `dependencies` are left unmarked so Rollup will still bundle them with your code as expected in most situations.

-- Set the `deps`, `devDeps`, `peerDeps` and/or `optDeps` options to `false` to prevent the corresponding dependencies from being externalized, therefore letting Rollup bundle them within your code.
+- Set the `deps`, `devDeps`, `peerDeps` and/or `optDeps` options to `false` to prevent the corresponding dependencies from being externalized, therefore letting Rollup bundle them with your code.
 Set them to `true` for Rollup to treat the corresponding dependencies as external.

 - Use the `exclude` option to remove certain dependencies from the list of externals. `exclude` can be a string, a regex, or an array of those, for example:
 ```js